0xilis/RandomShortcutsRev/README.md

 # RandomShortcutsRev
-Random rev of shortcuts (mostly iOS 15.2 WorkflowKit)
+Random rev of shortcuts (mostly iOS 15.2/15.4 WorkflowKit).
+By absolutely no means even close to complete, I really just do stuff randomly.

 # Shortcuts CLI tool signing
 For signing, the shortcuts cli tool on macos just uses WFP2PSignedShortcutFileExporter (contact signed) and WFiCloudShortcutFileExporter (iCloud Signed) from the WorkflowKit private framework.